SundarRajS/meeting-calendar/README.md

 ## Run the example of Meeting Request Application

-1. Go to the application url using http://localhost:8001/meeting-calendar.
-System reads flat file available in application classpath(file is located inside the src/main/resources) and exposes the meeting requests in the JSON format.
+1. Hit the url http://localhost:8001/meeting-calendar using postman with the form data as multipart and upload the file. system reads the supplied text file as payload and shows the meeting requests

 2. Bookings are displayed in the asc order of booking date.